 As adults without kids, when we visit children oriented museums we're often like a fish out of water.
 We can understand the exhibits and easily see how they would fit in for different age categories, but in the end, they don't do much for us.

-At the Children's Museum, I can safely say that we enjoyed the exhibits as much as any kid would (and after a few beers from the 21+ night, maybe even more).
+At the Children's Museum of Pittsburgh, I can safely say that we enjoyed the exhibits as much as any kid would (and after a few beers from the 21+ night, maybe even more).

 The reason for this is that most of the exhibits at the Children's Museum are interactive in nature, and provide hands on ways to play and learn at the same time.